IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/heat_exchanger.rst

 * heat transfer coefficient, or
 * temperature approach.

-The user may also provide constants to calculate the heat transfer coefficient.
+The user may also provide constraints to calculate the heat transfer coefficient.

 Model Structure
 ---------------